fmi-lab/oop-group5/homeworks/homework2/README.md

 * print it.
 Also think carefuly of which type you will make it.

-Now once you got the monsters and the monster army set up you can finally set up The Great Arena Tournament.
+Now once you got the monsters and the monster army set up you can finally set up **The Great Arena Tournament**.
 The arena tournament consists of 16 or less monster armies.
 The tournament starts automatically once the number of monster armies reaches 16.

 You should be able to do the the following with the arena in order to organize the tournament properly: